Remi-Decorte/JudoApplication/README.md

 - POST /auth/login ® login met JWT
 - GET /auth/google ® login via Google OAuth2
 ---
-##  Contribution & local setup
+##  Contributio & local setup
-To be able to contribute to this project and set it up locally, follow these steps:
+To be able to contribute and set it up locally, follow these steps:

 ### 1. IDE & Tools
 There are lots of IDE's available, but for this project we will chose **Visual Studio 2022**.